|Los Angeles Police Department

 Welcome & Introduction of Members: Civilian Co-Chair Mr. Johnnie Raines was introduced and requested that other C-PAB members mention who they are and where they are from.

-Captain’s Comments: Captain III Paul A. Snell, was not present.
+Captain’s Comments: Captain III Paul A. Snell, Area Commanding Officer

 Basic Car Reports: